biosails/pheniqs/docs/quickstart.md

 ```
 >**Example 1.2** Output header and first 3 records (one complete read) from [interleaving](glossary.html#interleaved_file_layout) the three read segments verbatim into a single SAM formatted stream written to standard output using the configuration file in **Example 1.1**.
 {: .example}

+Notice that the order of the paths in the array is not just telling Pheniqs where to find the files but actually defines the enumerated segments of the input read.
+When reading the [split](glossary.html#split_file_layout) read layout in this example that just means Pheniqs will read one segment from each input file.
+But if the same 3 segment input reads were [interleaved](glossary.html#interleaved_file_layout) into one file, you would list the same file path 3 times to tell Pheniqs that every 3 records in that file form a single, 3 segment, sequence read.

 # Declaring Output